REST APIs

 REST is a set of architectural principles, not a protocol or a standard.
 API developers can implement REST in a variety of ways.

 When a request is made via a RESTful API, it transfers a representation of the state of the resource to the requester.
-This information, or representation, is delivered in one of several formats via HTTP: JSON (Javascript Object Notation), HTML, XLT, or plain text.
-JSON is the most generally popular because, despite its name, it’s language agnostic, as well as readable by both humans and machines.
+This information, or representation, is delivered in one of several formats via HTTP: JSON (Javascript Object Notation), HTML, XML, or plain text.
+JSON is the most generally popular because, despite its name, it's language-agnostic, as well as readable by both humans and machines.

 REST implies stateless client-server communication, meaning no client information is stored between requests and each request is separate and unconnected.